gitrgoliveira/vault-plugin-database-cmd/README.md

 > **Note:** For static usernames, if rotation is enabled, the plugin will return the previous password if it hasn't been rotated yet.

+> [!CAUTION]
+> **This plugin is dangerous if misconfigured!** Any 3rd-party plugin can be dangerous and should be run in rootless docker with gVisor.
+Due to the nature of what this plugin allows, its configuration and setup must be handled with care.
+It is your responsibility to ensure that the commands you run are safe and do not expose your system to security risks.

 ## What can I do with this plugin?
 - Generate dynamic credentials for anything by executing custom commands for credential management
 - Migrate your current jobs/scripts into HashiCorp Vault by embedding the scripts and any other  binaries into the Dockerfile!